 Bio

 Ursula Martinez is a London based theatre maker, performer and director.
-She makes bold, innovative, funny, accessible, disruptive and entertaining live performance, often drawing on autobiography and lived experience to explore wider contemporary issues.
+She makes bold, innovative, funny, disruptive and accessible live performance, often drawing on autobiography, lived experience and the body to explore wider contemporary issues and human behaviours.

 Martinez created two more autobiographical shows, which together with her first, were presented at London’s prestigious Barbican as a retrospective trilogy entitled ‘Me, Me, Me!’
 (2006).